 Before and after surveys can be downloaded from our website, teacher assessments, reading age test scores, school and public library borrowing data.

 Decide on appropriate passports

-Order passports, posters, dispensers, stamps, badges etc – go to NATE shop
+Order passports, posters, stamps, badges etc – go to the Lincolnshire Teaching School Alliance website.

 Consider book resources – can they be improved?

 School, department and class libraries.
 Can public library and Schools’ Library Service stock be accessed?

 Use of spreadsheet to record progress through passports against individual and class group targets – this can be downloaded from www.rootedinreading.co.uk

 Ensure that teachers and learners are very clear about who has the stamps and remind them that public libraries can also stamp passports if you provide them with one.

 Displayed prominently in the school foyer and any member of the school community who has read a book can be encouraged to contribute.